 Dr McGowan’s research into Multi Academy Trusts was included as a chapter to the book Irish and British Reflections on Catholic Education (Springer, 2021).

-In March 2020 we hosted a conference in conjunction with the Network for Catholic Researchers on the subject of Social Justice & Catholic Education, and a report from the day is published here.
+We hosted a conference in conjunction with the Network for Catholic Researchers on the subject of Social Justice & Catholic Education, and a report from the day is published here.